2025-environmental-bioinformatics/Lab-Unix/README.md

 > Write a single command to move `paper-v2.txt` to the directory `unix-folders-master/observations/` *and* rename it `initial-observations`.
 Now, navigate to `unix-folders-master/observations/` and try moving `paper-v3.txt` to the location where you are without changing directories.

 The command `cp` (copy) works very similarly to `mv`.
 As with `mv` it requires two arguments (the target file you want to copy and the destination/name of the new file).
 Return to `unix-folders-master/writing/drafts/`.
-Let's try to create the files that we had previously by copying our final drafts.
+Let's try to recreate the named files that we had previously by copying our final draft.

 ```bash
 cp paper-final.txt paper-v1.txt